 Raccoon gets stuck in Florida vending machine

-Things didn't quite go to plan when the hungry animal tried to pilfer a snack.
+Things didn't quite go to plan when a hungry raccoon tried to pilfer a snack from a vending machine at a Florida high school.

 -